JaswanthKrishnaE/Automated-Crack-Detection-System/README.md

 - [Wall Crack Classification Dataset](https://app.roboflow.com/indian-institute-of-information-technology-sricity/wall-crack-classification/3)
   - Description: This dataset includes images for wall crack detection.

-### Results
+## Results

-The results of the crack detection system, along with detailed insights and visualizations, are presented in the [ICPS Project Presentation](icps%20project%20presentation.pptx).
+The results of the crack detection system, along with detailed insights and visualizations, are presented in the [Automated Crack Detection System]().
 Please refer to the slides for a comprehensive overview of the project outcomes.

-### Trained Models
+## Trained Models
 The trained models are stored in the `models` directory.
 These models have been fine-tuned to accurately classify different types of surface irregularities, including cracks and scratched paint.

 Feel free to explore the presentation slides and the `models` directory for a deeper understanding of the project results.